Stop Fearing Exercise

 The amount of exercises you can do with your Diastasis Recti is more dependent on one’s function and abdominal control than on the width of the separation.
 Some people may gain more efficiency in their core when the muscles are used against a greater load.
 This explains why avoiding core exercises is not the best answer for Diastasis Recti.
 Others may have quite a bit of weakness to improve upon; either way the plan is to connect with the core, train the core, and load the core as you are able.

-Learning to train the body in all positions and movements is extremely important as this makes for a stronger, more connected system.
+Learning to train the body in all positions and movements is extremely important as this makes for a stronger, more integrated system.

 Local to Orange County?
 Schedule a tele-health appointment! due to COVID-19 now accepting local online clients.